• Skip to primary navigation

 • Add water and lychee syrup from the can.

-• Add the sugar and jelly powder mix.
+• Add the sugar and jelly powder mix into the lychee juice.
 Stir to disperse the mix into the liquid.
-Let it cook over low to medium heat until the sugar and jelly powder is all dissolved.
-This should take about 5 to 10 minutes on low heat.
+Turn on the heat and let the solution cook over medium heat until the sugar and jelly powder is all dissolved.
+Keep stirring to avoid the jelly powder from clumping at the bottom of the pan.

 Making the milk tea

-• Pour water into a small pot.
+• Pour water into a small saucepan.

 • Turn on the heat to medium and let the water come to a boil.
 Turn off the heat and add the black tea bags.